< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 80V · Battery Backpack Blower · 610 CFM · 180 MPH · Brushless

 The residential battery backpack blower for homeowners with large properties.
-The 80V battery system delivers 610 CFM at 180 MPH through a brushless motor — more powerful than many entry-level gas backpack blowers.
-At just 8 lbs without battery (~17.8 lbs with 2.5Ah pack), this battery backpack blower is dramatically lighter than any gas competitor.
-Variable speed trigger, cruise control, and turbo button give precise airflow control.
+The 80V system delivers 610 CFM at 180 MPH through a brushless motor — more powerful than many entry-level gas backpack blowers.
+At 8 lbs without battery (~17.8 lbs with 2.5Ah pack), this is dramatically lighter than any gas competitor.
+Variable speed trigger, cruise control, and turbo button.
 Runs ~15 min on high, 60 min on low.
-The 80V battery platform shares across dozens of Greenworks battery tools including mowers, trimmers, and chainsaws.
+The 80V battery platform shares across dozens of Greenworks tools.
 4-year tool and battery warranty.
-Minimal vibration makes extended sessions comfortable on this cordless backpack blower.

 CFM610